A-YATTA/AMDH/README.md

 - The first part list the installed applications on the device that use one or more [permissions flagged as dangerous by Android itself](https://developer.android.com/guide/topics/permissions/overview#dangerous_permissions) and dump all the APKs
 - The second part is based on some CIS (Center of Internet Security) benchmark checks for Android devices and Android master's branch settings documentation ([Global settings](https://developer.android.com/reference/kotlin/android/provider/Settings.Global) and [Secure settings](https://developer.android.com/reference/kotlin/android/provider/Settings.Secure))

-The first part:
+Features:
-- list application installed
+- Check and harden system's settings
-- list dangerous permissions
+- Analyse current installed applications on the device:
-- revoke admins receivers for third party Apps
+  - list dangerous permissions and revoke them
-- revoke dangerous permissions for all Apps
+  - compare with permissions used by malwares
-- dump APKs of all the Apps except system apps
+- List applications:
-- detect malwares based on permissions
+  - uninstall/disable App
-- uninstall/disable applications (including system apps)
+  - revoke admins receivers
-- extract packed APKs
+- Dumps APKs of installed applications
-- detect known malwares packages and static analysis
+- Extract packed APKs if exists

-The second part:
+- Static analysis for malwares detection.
+Current detected malwares:
-- check the system settings
+   - ActionSpy
-- harden the system settings
+   - WolfRat

 ## Requirement
 - Python3